sjsu-library/unionist/_items/unionist--text-0010.md

   a few weeks, at Brooklyn, Con.
 It is edited by C. C. Burleigh, and advocates the doctrine of the immediate emancipation of slaves in the United States.
 scholarlyNotes:
-commentary: This notice is perhaps the least partisan of the group.
+commentary: This notice remains factual rather than constituting an endorsement or attack.
 relatedPeople: Charles C. Burleigh
 featured:
 repeated: